Optional tours and field studies are subject to change. Please contact us for more information.

 The following are possible destinations, view term calendars for specifics.

-Students on the tour will stay at a centrally located hotel and spend four days discovering the artistic and historic charms of Madrid.
+Explore the capital of Spain and surrounding cities and towns on this tour and field study.
+You will stay at a centrally located hotel and spend four days discovering the artistic and historic charms of Madrid.
 You’ll take bus trips to the medieval city of Toledo, Valley of the Fallen, and the town of Segovia—famous for its Roman aqueduct and its castle—and visit many sites within the city of Madrid.

 Minimum GPA: 2.5